koakumaping/copilot/README.md

 # pt-main-screen
-A lua weiget for x20s
+A lua weiget for frsky tandem x20s